PetervanLunteren/smartdownsample/README.md

 1. Contains more images than you need for training, and
 2. Has a high level of redundancy

-The tool selects representative subsets while preserving diversity.
+The tool selects representative subsets while preserving diversity by distilling images to tiny signatures of visual features.
 In many ML workflows, majority classes can have hundreds of thousands of images.
 These often need to be reduced for efficiency or class balance—without discarding too much valuable variation.

 Perfect deduplication would require heavy computations and isn’t feasible at scale.
 Instead, `smartdownsample` offers a practical compromise: fast downsampling that keeps diversity with minimal overhead, cutting processing time from hours (or days) to minutes.